NeuSoftLab/LADP/README.md

 |  #Behavior  |     6    |     7    |
 |     #Day    |    30    |    30    |

+We excluded users who were inactive for a short-term, because the number of inactive users greatly exceeds the number of active users in the short term.
+Predicting the long-term active days for inactive users primarily relies on user portrait information, and dataset with lots of inactive users impedes a effective evaluation of the model's ability to predict long-term active days based on short-term behavior.
+The number of users with different $D_f$ in each dataset as follows.
 ### The number of users with different 𝐷𝑝
 | **Dataset** | **Kwai** | **MOOC** |
 |-------------|----------|----------|